MANAGE YOUR FEELINGS

 Engross yourself in a good book or some colouring shutting out any problems or worries you may have.
 Click here to visit the colouring page.

 Talk to people.
 Talk to friends and family if something is causing you heightened anxiety.
-Chat to a worker on WF-I-CAN.
-Click here to visit our Drop in and Chat.
+Check out some local services at the bottom of this page.

 Top tips for coping with anxiety from young people in Wakefield